fortinetdev/terraform-provider-fortios/website/docs/r/fortios_webfilter_profile.html.markdown

 * `ovrd_dur_mode` - Override duration mode.
 * `ovrd_dur` - Override duration.
 * `profile_attribute` - Profile attribute to retrieve from the RADIUS server.
 * `ovrd_user_group` - User groups with permission to use the override.
+The structure of `ovrd_user_group` block is documented below.
 * `profile` - Web filter profile with permission to create overrides.
+The structure of `profile` block is documented below.

 The `ovrd_user_group` block supports: